Andrekweku/FastAPI-Project/README.md

 - Run `uvicorn app.main:app --reload` to start your program in localhost.

 - Open the link '(CTRL + click)' provided in your terminal and add '/docs' to open the Swagger UI to test all the endpoints in this api.

+- Create a `Username` and `Password` using the `/users/` endpoint and login with same credentials to get your bearer token.

+- NB: Most of the endpoints are protected so you will have to login before you will be able to use them.